Abhi Bhattacharya: Early life

 Abhi was born in a village close to Rajshahi town of undivided Bengal (now in Bangladesh).
 He lost his mother at the age of seven.
-After his father remarried, young Abhi was sent to Gaya (India) to live with his maternal uncle and spent his formative years.
+After his father remarried, young Abhi was sent to Gaya (India) to live with his maternal uncle where he spent his formative years.
 He did well in school and sports.
 His aunt inculcated in him the love for drama, music and poetry, particularly those of Rabindranath Tagore.
 Gradually he developed a passion for films.
 After graduation, he started working at an American air base.